-I’m still very much a beginner when it comes to gardening and growing!
 I’ll be sharing my tips, notes and observations from the plot throughout the year as I take on new projects and grow different varieties of fruit, vegetables, flowers and shrubs.

 Growing up I remember my parents re-designing our small back garden and my dad made this own raised beds at the side of the garden with railway sleepers.
 I use to be scared of the wasps that swarmed around the beans in summer and dad complaining about his clay soil, but he still grew the most delicious potatoes!
 I’ve always loved being outside and especially in the garden.
 After I finished university and moved into a flat I realised just how much I needed and outside space of my own.
 I think being close to nature and engaging all your senses with the outdoors plays an immense part in mental wellbeing.
-After hitting a low part in my life, I decided to put my name on the waiting list to get an allotment and it’s one of the best life-changing things I’ve ever done!
+After hitting a low part in my life, I decided to put my name on the waiting list to get an allotment and it’s one of the best decisions I’ve ever made.

 Why do I grow My own Food?